JustHumanz/justhumanz.github.io/_posts/kubernetes/2023-01-03-deep-dive-kubernetes-v2.md

 ### PoC
 ![11.png](../../assets/img/kubernetes/pods/11.png)

-so in here i was trying to kill alpine container and the kubernetes will recreate the alpine container but because alpine container was only attaching pause namespaces that make the ip address of container was persistent
+so in here i was trying to kill alpine container and the kubernetes will recreate the alpine container but because the ip configuration was done by pause and alpine container just attach it so the ip address was not changing

 ## Multiple container at one pod(sidecar)
 In theory you can have multiple container on 1 pods